This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Natural Deterrents for Chipmunks

-You don’t need fancy gadgets to keep chipmunks out of your bird feeder—sometimes natural tricks work best.
+You don’t need harsh chemicals to keep chipmunks away from your bird feeder.

 Using Squirrel-Proof Feeders